Kingxukai/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 - *Asymmetric* - Reads are handled as for synchronous mode while writes are handled as for asynchronous mode.

-The user can select the above modes, per thread, using the ``prctl(PR_SET_TAGGED_ADDR_CTRL, flags, 0, 0, 0)`` system call where ``flags`` contains any number of the following values in the ``PR_MTE_TCF_MASK``
+The user can select the woke above modes, per thread, using the ``prctl(PR_SET_TAGGED_ADDR_CTRL, flags, 0, 0, 0)`` system call where ``flags`` contains any number of the woke following values in the woke ``PR_MTE_TCF_MASK``
 bit-field:

 - ``PR_MTE_TCF_NONE``  - *Ignore* tag check faults